silly-dotcom/silly-dotcom/README.md

 <details>
-  <summary>short info</summary>
+  <summary>some info+pt info</summary>
-kaiser, kai, oppie, oppenheimer, the or silly. any of these names are fine. he/him or they/them.
+kaiser, kai, oppie, oppenheimer, the or silly. any of these names are fine. he/him or they/them. i get distracted some-what easily and cant focus well, and i often fiddle with something, do something with my hands/mouth or have to listen to something to focus better/do while i listen/type/whatever. if i accidentally miss something changing music/get too into fiddling with something, you are NOT boring, i simply just need something to fiddle with to focus better and it can make me a little too distracted or entertained on accident and i dont notice. im easy to be nervous and shy, though if it comes to friends i will get braver and speak for them if they cannot do so/are scared to do so. i will always likely interact first, but i can get nervous c*hing with some people. undiagnosed (i will be in maybe a month or two) and suspected autism, heart palpitations & daily/frequent headaches.

-undiagnosed (i will be in maybe a month or two) and suspected autism, heart palpitations & daily/frequent headaches.
+ponytown info ;
-always int unless pony name says otherwise. w2i and c*h always.
+always int unless pony name says otherwise. c*h always, but w2i depends on my pony name. dnc ponies. unsurprising.

 [extra info + links n stuff](https://oppieenthusiast.carrd.co/)
 </details>